min2ha/ukwa-site/content/target/57999/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: The more I see of the EU's rude (and unelected) bullies, the more I yearn for us to call their bluff and walk away

 Complains that not only is the UK expected to pay a ransom to leave the EU, but its negotiators are constantly rude and overbearing towards us.